Did you know?

 Here are some tips to help you prevent condensation in your home:

-- Produce less moisture by covering pans while you’re cooking and drying clothes outdoors.
+- Produce less moisture – cover pans while you’re cooking, and dry clothes outdoors where possible.
 If you need to dry clothes indoors, create some ventilation by opening a window.

-- Let fresh air in by opening your windows to let air circulate around your home and moving your furniture away from radiators and external walls.
+- Let fresh air in – open your windows to let air circulate around your home.
+It’s especially important to do this during blue sky weather.
+Move your furniture away from radiators and external walls and keep trickle vents in window frames open.

-- Heat your home a little more by keeping your heating on at a lower temperature for longer periods of time.
+- Heat your home a little more – keep your heating on at a lower temperature for longer periods of time.
+A heated home helps prevent condensation from forming on surfaces.

-- Stop moisture spreading by using an extractor fan when you are cooking or in the shower/bath, and keep your kitchen and bathroom doors closed.
+- Stop moisture spreading – use an extractor fan when you are cooking or in the shower/ bath, and keep your kitchen and bathroom doors closed.
 Wipe condensation from windows each morning to prevent mould.

 What are trickle vents?